This post is also available in: Svenska

 In order for mothers to have antibodies to a disease that can be transmitted to the child, she must either be vaccinated or exposed to the infection.
-Many of the diseases we vaccinate against are not prevalent in society because so many are vaccinated, so mothers are likely to be both unvaccinated and uninfected.
+Many of the diseases we vaccinate against are not prevalent in society because so many people are vaccinated.
+So, mothers are likely to be both unvaccinated and uninfected.

 2. Antibodies transmitted via breastfeeding do not provide nearly as good protection as vaccination

 Certainly there are antibodies in the breast milk, especially antibodies of the secretory IgA.
 IgA acts locally in the intestinal mucosa and it is very possible that the secretory IgA via breast milk plays a role in the protection against viral stomach diseases.
 Breastfed children get less viral stomach diseases than fully bottled.
-But secretory IgA is not the type of antibody that we believe helps in the vaccination context.
-We believe that it is the type IgG antibodies in the blood that help (The type that is transmitted via the placenta to the baby’s blood).
+But secretory IgA is not the type of antibody that we believe helps in the context of vaccinations.
+We believe that it is the type IgG antibodies in the blood that help.
+(The type that is transmitted via the placenta to the baby’s blood).

-3. The vaccines in the Swedish National Immunization Program are adapted to the immune systems of young children
+3. The vaccines in the children’s vaccination programme are adapted to the immune systems of young children

-The pneumococcal vaccine is a great example.
-We have been giving the pneumococcal vaccine for a few years because invasive pneumococcal infections can cause extremely serious pneumonia, blood poisonings and meningitis.
+This is most clearly represented in the pneumococcal vaccine.
+We have been giving the pneumococcal vaccine for a few years because invasive pneumococcal infections can cause extremely serious pneumonias, blood poisonings and meningitis.
 I have met several children with severe pneumococcal infections, and I have wished for a comprehensive vaccine so that we don’t have such vile diseases!

 Since children’s immune systems cannot form antibodies against the sugar molecules that surround the pneumococcus, the pneumococcal vaccine we use for young children has tied the sugar molecules to the proteins.
 We therefore provide a specially designed vaccine, specifically to tailor to a small children’s immune function.
 Call children’s immune systems immature if you want Ursula Flatters, but don’t tell me we don’t take into account how children’s immune systems develop!

-4. Precisely because a young child’s nervous system (and brain) are immature, they should be protected against disease!
+4. It is precisely because a young child’s nervous system (and brain) are immature, that they should be protected against disease!

 Ursula Flatters believes that you can wait to vaccinate until the baby’s brain is more mature.
 That is completely wrong.
-Precisely because a young child’s brain is growing and developing rapidly, they are the ones you are especially susceptible to infections.
-Therefore, protecting them is absolutely crucial!
+Precisely because a young child’s brain is growing and developing rapidly, they are the ones who are especially susceptible to infections.
+It is therefore absolutely crucial that they are protected!
 Many of the infections that we protect children against with the vaccinations in the children vaccination program, risk attacking children’s brains.
 We protect many children every year from brain damage with our vaccinations!
 I’m proud of that!

 Why do we give the childhood vaccinations between 0-6 years?